 React View Transitions: A Hands-On Look

-A practical walkthrough of the View Transitions API in React — what works, what does not work, and whether it is ready for real projects.
+A look at the View Transitions API in React: how it works, where it has problems, and whether it is ready for real projects.

 document.startViewTransition(() => {